Kenil16/master_project/README.md

 ```

 # How to use
-To setup the system you have to run the following configuration file from your terminal to link PX4 to the ROS environment:
+To setup the system you have to run the following configuration file from your terminalto link PX4 to the ROS environment:
 ```bash
 #Be in your ros workspace and run the setup script
 cd software/ros_workspace/